DSW’s Grants Program

-Grant awards are typically intended to fund work that spans 6 to 12 months after a grant is issued.
+Grant awards are typically intended to fund work that spans six to 12 months.
 Near the end of grantees’ grant periods or anytime thereafter, grantees are welcome to apply for another grant as an extension of their existing project or to fund a new project.

 Most DSW grant payments are issued in monthly or quarterly increments, depending on the project, unless a grantee presents a strong argument for why some funding should be frontloaded or backloaded.

 OBJECTIVE OF GRANTS PROGRAM: To support, with grants of up to $15,000, efforts that will measurably contribute to the decriminalization of prostitution on the local, state, and/or federal levels in the United States.